Wize technology: Wize Alliance

-Founded by Suez, GRDF and Sagemcom in March 2017, the Wize Alliance aims to promote and develop the use of the 169 MHz Wize protocol.
-The Wize Alliance is presided by Edouard Sauvage, CEO of GRDF (2016-2021).
+Founded by Suez, GRDF and Sagemcom in March 2017, the Wize Alliance, The Wize Alliance is a non-profit organization, aims to promote and develop the use of the 169 MHz Wize protocol.
+The Wize Alliance is presided by Samuel Loyson, Vice-President of Operations at SUEZ Digital Solutions.
 The board is constituted by the three founding members GRDF, Suez and Sagemcom.

 Using the frequency 169 MHz is free by rights within the European Union, it is not mandatory to be part of the Wize Alliance to use the technology.
-However, only members of the Alliance have access to the technical specifications of Wize technology using the frequency 169 MHz.
+All specifications have been published and can be downloaded for free from the Alliance Website.

+Wize members include energy and water grid operators, transmission and distribution operators, equipment, semiconductor and battery manufacturers, information systems and complex industrial systems integrators, security experts, academics, wireless technology experts and start-ups.
+All of them are conducting researches or developing software or hardware solutions based on the 169 MHz protocol to secure information for IoT applications for cities, industrial or tertiary sectors.

+Check Wize network coverage in France with its map.